szymanskir/table-contest-2022/README.md

 source("data_ingestion.R")
 ```

-This will create an `all_data.RDS` repository.
+This will create an `all_data.RDS` file in the repository.
 Now to generate the report with the table run:

 ```r
 quarto::quarto_render(input = "table.qmd")